For evaluation, define an arbitrary domain for the mtls server (we will modify `/etc/hosts` on the device).

 export UPSTREAM_SERVER_URL=

-# Set the tenant/organisation token for your account
+# Set the tenant/organization token for your account

-# Located under Settings->Organisation and billing->Organization token once logged to the UI of Hosted Mender
+# Located under Settings->Organization and billing token once logged in to the Mender UI

 export TENANT_TOKEN=